 Additionally, graduate students must participate in the following departmental and student group seminars.

 Student Group Seminars give graduate students in specific areas of research an opportunity to meet regularly with their peers for presentations and discussions.

-- Students are required to attend at least 75% of Student Group Seminars each academic year for two years.
+- Students are required to attend at least 75% of Student Group Seminars, each academic year while they are enrolled in the program.
 If a student cannot attend a seminar, he/she must let the seminar coordinator and the Graduate Office know.
 Make-up work may be assigned.

-- Students must give a 20-30 minute oral presentation of their own research work as part of the Student Group Seminars during the second academic year of the program.
+- Students must give a 20-30 minute oral presentation of their own research work as part of the Student Group Seminars, each academic year while they are enrolled in the program.